Filters

 Offers Telehealth

 Toms Augustin is a General Surgeon in Cleveland, Ohio.
-Dr. Augustin and is rated as an Elite provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-Their top areas of expertise are Familial Adenomatous Polyposis, Pancreatic Cancer, Gallbladder Disease, Pancreaticoduodenectomy, and Pancreatectomy.
-Dr. Augustin is currently accepting new patients.
+Dr. Augustin is rated as an Elite provider by MediFind in the treatment of Familial Adenomatous Polyposis.
+His top areas of expertise are Familial Adenomatous Polyposis, Pancreatic Cancer, Gallbladder Disease, Gallbladder Removal, and Pancreatectomy.

 Experience: